Anisotropic mesh quality measures and adaptation for polygonal meshes: Anisotropic polygonal mesh adaptation

-Recall that $\M^{(k)}$ is defined on $\T^{(k)}$.
+\revi{ Now we have a complete and implementable Step~2b.
+In the following we shall elaborate the inner iteration.} Recall that $\M^{(k)}$ is defined on $\T^{(k)}$.
 During the inner iteration, the metric tensor needs to be updated constantly (through interpolation) on approximate meshes of $\T^{(k+1)}$ that will have different vertex locations than $\T^{(k)}$.
 This can be expensive even if linear interpolation is used.